KGerhardt/TIR-Learner/README.md

 <br><br>
 </div>

-TIR-Learner v3 consists of two main processing paths:

-### Part A (Rice and Maize)
-Uses three consecutive modules:
-1. **Module 1**: Identify TIR based on existing TIR database
-2. **Module 2**: Predict TIR using de novo tool and match them with database to classify their TIR superfamily
-3. **Module 3**: Classify TIR superfamily of de novo tool predicted TIR with CNN

-### Part B (Other Species)
-Uses a single module:
-- **Module 4**: Predict TIR using de novo tool and classify their TIR superfamily with CNN

-### Processing Flow
-1. Pre-scan genome file
-2. Route to Part A or B based on species
-3. Execute relevant modules
-4. Post-process results
-    - Combine predictions
-    - Remove overlaps
-    - Generate final output
+TIR-Learner v4 contains one processing workflow with an optional filter for plant genomes

+- Split the genome into ~5 million base pair fragments (shard long sequences, aggregate short ones)
+- Process each chunk with GRF and TIRvish to produce TIR candidates
+- (For plants) Search the genome and candidates for matches to known Rice/Maize TIR elements; filter these out to redue false discovery
+- Process each GRF and TIRvish result with a convolutional neural network (CNN) model to improve classification accuracy
+- Clean up result

 ## Output Files

-TIR-Learner generates four output files in the `TIR-Learner-Result` directory:
+TIR-Learner generates several output files in the `TIR-Learner-Result` directory:

 ### Raw Results